NEW 2026! Graduate School Diversity Office First-Year Institute (FYI)

 • Participate in two online FYI seminars in the summer (July); participate in two FYI seminars during the fall semester (in-person if on Twin Cities campus, or online if in Duluth).

-• Participate in a 2 -day FYI Retreat, August 22nd - August 23rd, prior to the start of fall semester.
-Duluth FYI Participants will be provided housing, but must find their own transportation to and from Twin Cities campus.
+• Participate in a 2 -day FYI Retreat, August 28th - August 29th, prior to the start of fall semester.
+Duluth FYI Participants will be provided housing and transportation to and from the Twin Cities campus.
+Participate in FYI Welcome Reception and FYI Final Gathering; these are community-building social events with the FYI 2026 cohort.
+Twin Cities and Duluth will each have their own separate Gatherings on their respective campuses.
+Dates TBD.

 • Participate in 2 FYI Gatherings; these are community-building social events with the FYI 2025 cohort and Faculty Mentors.
 Twin Cities and Duluth will each have their own separate Gatherings on their respective campuses.
 Dates TBD.